THIS PAGE REFERS TO AN OLDER VERSION OF DOMAIN TIME. CLICK HERE FOR INFORMATION ON THE CURRENT VERSION.

 In addition to supporting the communication of time among machines,

-Domain Time is a full-featured, extensible, multi-tiered specification
+DT2 is a full-featured, extensible, multi-tiered specification

 allowing control messages, statistics exchange, and multiple data formats.